kshitijmishra27/Cybernode/Readme.md

 ![Shopping Cart]()

 ## Getting Started
-To get started  you can simply clone this `ecommerce-demo` repository and install the dependencies.
+To get started  you can simply clone this `Cybernode` repository and install the dependencies.

 Clone the `Cybernode` repository using git: